Discussing headspace and what it did for my rifle

 I am by no means an expert on rifle reloading.
 So when I found that my primers were backing out of the primer pocket, I scratched my head for quite a while until some tips from a few good friends here on TRN led me to investigate a headspace issue.
 I purchased the Hornady headspace comparator bushing and realized that my rifle has somewhat of a loose chamber.
 The measurement to the datum point on my .223 cases from the case base averaged around 1.450 inches and my fire formed brass measured to 1.4585′.
 I was setting the shoulder back .008″ and didn’t even realize I was doing it.
 Once I set my resizing die to the correct amount of headspace, I no longer saw any issues with primers backing out of the primer pocket upon firing, as well as prolonging my brass life by not over working the case shoulder.
 I hope this video helps a few people and thank you to Eagle Eye Shooting, 243 Outdoors, and Uncle Jim for sharing potential causes of my wacky primers.

-TinMan is a reloader and bullet caster as of October 2017 and also a YouTube content creator as of November 2018.
+TinMan is a reloader and bullet caster as of October 2017, and began posting videos online as of November 2018.